Tenure Track Faculty

 We commonly see tenure track faculty at Brandeis pursue an H-1B visa.
 Occasionally, they may use J-1 Academic Training if they currently hold a J-1 student visa.
 (Please note the J-1 student category is not the same as the J-1 scholar category.)
 The ISSO will be able to help determine the most appropriate visa category after we see an appointment letter and obtain information from the prospective employee.

-To obtain an appointment letter for faculty, please contact Office of the Dean of Arts and Sciences (Attention: Lorna Laurent or Heather Young) for verification and approval.
+To obtain an appointment letter for faculty, please contact the Assistant Deans of Faculty Affairs for verification and approval.
 After the official letter of appointment is issued, the dean's office will send a copy to the ISSO to begin discussions with the host department and faculty appointee concerning visa options.

 The H-1B program applies to employers seeking to hire nonimmigrant aliens as workers in specialty occupations of distinguished merit and ability.
 A specialty occupation is one that requires the application of a body of highly specialized knowledge and the attainment of at least a bachelor’s degree or its equivalent.
 The intent of the H-1B provisions is to help employers who cannot otherwise obtain needed business skills and abilities from the U.S. workforce by authorizing the temporary employment of qualified individuals who are not otherwise authorized to work in the United States.